Entanglement entropy of asymptotically flat non-extremal and extremal black holes with an island: introduction

 Since Hawking's discovery that black hole radiates \cite{Hawking:1974sw}, the information loss paradox has been one of the most intriguing issues in quantum gravity \cite{Hawking:1976ra}.
 If unitarity in quantum mechanics is advocated, then information of black holes should be conserved during the process of evaporation, of course, the word ``unitarity'' can be used in different meaning \cite{Unruh:2017uaw}.
 From the viewpoint of the entanglement entropy of thermal radiation in evaporating black holes, it starts with the zero entropy and reaches a peak at the Page time and finally ends up with the zero entropy \cite{Page:1993wv}.
 After the Page time, the entanglement entropy of radiation follows the curve of the decreasing thermal entropy of black holes.

 On the other hand, a holographic derivation of the entanglement entropy was proposed from AdS/CFT correspondence \cite{Ryu:2006bv,Hubeny:2007xt}, and quantum corrections to the entanglement entropy were also studied in Refs. \cite{Barrella:2013wja,Faulkner:2013ana}.
-Then, the entanglement entropy was calculated at arbitrary orders by using the quantum extremal surface which extremizes the generalized entropy of the sum of area and bulk entanglement entropy \cite{Engelhardt:2014gca}.
+Then, the entanglement entropy was calculated at arbitrary orders in the bulk Planck constant by using the quantum extremal surface which extremizes the generalized entropy of the sum of area and bulk entanglement entropy \cite{Engelhardt:2014gca}.
 In general, a density matrix at a region outside of black hole is obtained by a partial trace over the state in complementary region.
 The states inside a surface so called the island region \cite{Penington:2019npb,Almheiri:2019psf,Almheiri:2019yqk,Almheiri:2019hni} need to be removed from the states which are traced out.
 The emergence of islands was also shown by using the replica trick \cite{Penington:2019kki,Almheiri:2019qdq}.
 Thus, the entanglement entropy at some region of Hawking radiation \( R \) should be represented by the union of \( R \) and its island region \( I \).
 According to the prescription of minimal quantum extremal surface \cite{Engelhardt:2014gca}, the fine-grained entanglement entropy of the Hawking radiation is proposed as \cite{Almheiri:2019hni}

 where $S_{\rm gen}$ is the generalized entropy and \( \mathcal{A}(\partial I) \) is the area of the boundary of island \( I \).
 The matter part of the entanglement entropy in Eq. \eqref{eq:generalized entropy} includes the UV divergence proportional to the island area, subject to a short distance proper cut-off scale \cite{Bombelli:1986rw,Srednicki:1993im}, and thus, the Newton constant \( G_N \) must be renormalized \cite{Susskind:1994sm}.
-The prescription of minimal quantum extremal surface was initially applied to the two-dimensional AdS spacetime, and then it was applied to arbitrary dimensions \cite{Almheiri:2019psy} and an eternal Schwarzschild black hole \cite{Hashimoto:2020cas} as well as various interesting black holes \cite{Anegawa:2020ezn,Bak:2020enw,Ling:2020laa,Karananas:2020fwx,Wang:2021woy}.
+The prescription of minimal quantum extremal surface was initially applied to the two-dimensional AdS spacetime, and then it was applied to arbitrary dimensions \cite{Almheiri:2019psy} and an eternal Schwarzschild black hole \cite{Hashimoto:2020cas} as well as various interesting black holes \cite{Anegawa:2020ezn,Bak:2020enw,Ling:2020laa,Karananas:2020fwx,Wang:2021woy} with discussions on important role of gravitating bath \cite{Krishnan:2020oun,Almheiri:2020cfm,Krishnan:2020fer,Geng:2021wcq,Ghosh:2021axl}.